kuviman/linksider/website/content/bevy-jam/_index.md

 On day 1 we were starting out with bevy for the first time ever, so we went ahead and read the bevy book.
 Surprisingly it was very short.

 One of the first things to notice was very long compilation time.
 Which wouldnt really matter too much for me since building of the dependencies is only supposed to happen once.
 But, almost every time I added a new dependency to the project (like `bevy_rapier` or `bevy_ecs_ldtk`) it was recompiling the entire world from scratch again, making me wait for 20 minutes which made me not want to add new dependencies ever even if I would benefit from them.
-It would be faster if I didn't use `--jobs 2` for compilation, but that would make unpleasant lagging of the system.
+It would be faster if I didn't use `--jobs 2` for compilation, but that would cause unpleasant lagging of the system.

 Also dynamic linking was set up from beginning, like shown in the book.
 But I was getting a lot of linker errors (about unresolved symbols) from time to time for some reason.
 Only full recompilation was solving that issue, so we ended up using regular static linking instead which made us wait for 20-40 secs for every small change in game code.

+Using [trunk](https://trunkrs.dev/) was really nice, the only issue with it was making it work using relative urls for itch/github pages: [issue #395](https://github.com/thedodd/trunk/issues/395)

 By the end of the day we had a moving crab 🦀 with a sound effect playing on a keypress as a test of what we can do with bevy.
 It seemed like we figured everything we needed to know in order to make a game

-While I was busy figuring out bevy stuff, Daivy was busy coming up with the game idea and this is what he came up with:
+While I was busy figuring out bevy stuff, **Daivy** was busy coming up with the game idea and this is what he came up with:

 ![idea](game-idea.png)